I started 2017 with a plan—or at the very least, something resembling one.

 What makes you so Canadian?

 As a Canadian citizen, I was very fortunate to have access to many tools that may not be awarded in other countries.
-One of the biggest things that really served a purpose in my life was getting healthcare when it came to dealing with my mental health.
+One of the biggest things that really served a purpose in my life was getting healthcare when dealing with my mental health.
 I was grateful to overcome my depression and anxiety and have Canada to thank for it!
-Growing up in a Caribbean household has helped me get closer to my parents’ roots, but being born in Canada gave me a lifeline to many opportunities to help empower and change people’s lives.
+Growing up in a Caribbean household has helped me get closer to my parents’ roots, but being born in Canada gave me a lifeline to many opportunities to empower and change people’s lives.

 For the #Chronicle150, one thing I really appreciate is when people don’t feel forced to stick to the script.